Collage of three D.C. plates.

 1939 Diplomatic plate no. 37

 Thought to be the only U.S. license plate to be embossed with a leap year expiration date, this feature was necessary due to a change in the registration year from the calendar year to a March 1-Feb.
 28 (or 29) period.
-Details about the change, and similar changes that occurred in future years (all of which confuse plate collectors today) may be found near the bottom of our home page by clicking here.
+Details about the change, and similar changes that occurred in future years (all of which confuse plate collectors today) may be found by clicking here.
 There is no Washington, D.C. license plate with the year designation "1939."

 Just the Facts...